Ark of the Covenant: One of Israel’s Most Captivating Mysteries

 Ark of the Covenant Locations in Israel

 Although the current whereabouts of the Ark of the Covenant remain unknown, the Bible provides insight into its historical locations.
-Continue reading below to learn about four sites in Israel associated with the Ark of the Covenant, which you can explore, today!
+Continue reading below to learn about four sites in Israel associated with the Ark of the Covenant, which you can explore on your Christian tour to Israel.

 Exploring Ark of the Covenant Sites:

-The city often referred to as the “city of palm trees” in the Bible is Jericho.
-It is mentioned in the Old Testament, particularly in the book of Deuteronomy (Deuteronomy 34:3) and the book of Judges (Judges 1:16, 3:13).
-Jericho is known for its lush palm groves and is one of the oldest inhabited cities in the world.
+The city frequently referred to as the “City of Palm Trees” in the Bible is Jericho.
+It is mentioned in the Old Testament, particularly in Deuteronomy (34:3) and Judges (1:16, 3:13).
+Renowned for its lush palm groves, Jericho holds historical significance as one of the oldest continuously inhabited cities in the world, where its palm trees have symbolized prosperity and renewal throughout history.

-Due to countless archaeology excavations, 20 continuous settlement layers have been discovered and in 2023, the archaeology site in the centre of the city (Tell es-Sultan/Old Jericho) was added to the UNESCO’s list as a World Heritage Site as the ‘oldest fortified city in the world’.
+Through extensive archaeological excavations, 20 layers of continuous settlement have been uncovered.
+In 2023, the archaeological site in the heart of the city, Tell es-Sultan (Old Jericho), was designated a UNESCO World Heritage Site, recognized as the ‘oldest fortified city in the world.’

 Shiloh